jorgebucaran/hyperapp/docs/introduction/hello-world.md

 }
 ```

-The notion of representing the application state as a single source of truth is known as single state tree and the tree is populated using [actions](#actions).
+Hyperapp uses a single state tree architecture, that means the entire state is kept in a single object, and to update this object we run [actions](#actions).

+Like all JavaScript objects, the state may consist of other objects, and it can be deeply nested.
+We refer to nested objects in the state as substate.

 ### Actions

-Actions are used to manipulate the [state](#state).
-If your application consumes a [view](#view), changes in the state will cause a re-render.
-Actions are called as a result of user events triggered from the view, inside event listeners, etc.
+Actions are used to manipulate the [state](#state) and re-render the [view](#view) automatically.
+Actions are run as a result of user events triggered from the view, inside event listeners, etc.

 ```js
 const actions = {